ldkong1205/ntu-graduate-courses/Courses/EE7401/README.md

 ### Desired Outcome:

 After completing this course, the student will have:
-- gained some familiarity with the application of probability and random processes in engineering problems.
+- Gained some familiarity with the application of probability and random processes in engineering problems.
-- a working knowledge of some probabilistic and stochastic computational tools.
+- A working knowledge of some probabilistic and stochastic computational tools.
-- the ability to do performance calculations, such as the receiver operating characteristic of communication and detection systems.
+- The ability to do performance calculations, such as the receiver operating characteristic of communication and detection systems.

 ### Other Relevant Information: